cmatheson/irc-proxy/README.md

 # \<INSERT CLEVER PROJECT NAME HERE>

-This is kind of an IRC proxy.
+This is mostly of an IRC proxy.

 ## Usage